 Trends in Loan Debt: The scale of student loan debt in the UK is staggering, with approximately £20 billion loaned annually to around 1.5 million students in England alone.
 By March 2023, the value of outstanding loans had surpassed £206 billion, with forecasts projecting a rise to £460 billion by the mid-2040s.
 This escalation is attributed to a shift in government funding policies, increasingly relying on loans to finance maintenance and teaching expenses.

 Interest Rates: Interest rates play a pivotal role in determining the affordability of student loans.
 For post-2012 loans, including Plans 2, 3, and 5, interest rates peaked at 7.5% by the end of 2023, significantly impacting the long-term cost of borrowing.
-In contrast, Plan 1 loans, applicable to students enrolled before 2012, are linked to the Bank of England base rates, with an interest rate of 6.25% for the 2023/24 academic year.
+In contrast, Plan 1 loans, applicable to students enrolled before 2012, are linked to the Bank of England base rates, with a current interest rate of 6%.

 Average Debt: Forecasts indicate that students embarking on their courses in 2022/23 will face an average debt of £45,600 upon completion.
 However, reforms implemented in 2022 expect to reduce this figure to £42,900 for students entering the reformed system from 2023/24 onwards.
 Despite these projections, government estimates suggest that only 27% of full-time undergraduates starting in 2022/23 will repay their loans, a figure expected to rise to 61% following the extension of the payback period to 40 years.